 Shoreline does not require international students to take the TOEFL exam for admission.
 Instead, students' abilities in English and in math are evaluated by taking a placement test on-campus after admission and arrival in the United States.
 The results of this placement test are used to place students in classes that will be appropriate for their English and math skill levels.
 Students in the advanced levels of Shoreline's ESL program are able to begin taking college classes in combination with their ESL classes.

-(Note: Students with high TOEFL or IELTS scores do not need to take ESL classes.
-Please click here to see the minimum scores.)
+(Note: Students with high English proficiency scores do not need to take ESL classes.)

 Shoreline works with three local homestay companies, ABODE, American Homestay Network, and USA International, Inc., which have successfully placed thousands of students from all over the world with host families in the Seattle area.
 These families are carefully screened and every effort is made to choose a good match according to individual needs and preferences.
 Visit our housing page for more information.